-At March 31, 2009, Herbalife Venezuela had cash balances of approximately \$43.9 million, primarily denominated in bolivars, translated at the official exchange rate.
+At June 30, 2009, Herbalife Venezuela had cash balances of approximately \$51.0 million, primarily denominated in bolivars, translated at the official exchange rate.
 We continue to evaluate the political and economic environment in Venezuela and any potential changes which may affect our operations.
 We continue to make appropriate applications through the Venezuelan government and its Foreign Exchange Commission, CADIVI, for approval to obtain U.S. dollars at the official exchange rate to pay for imported product and to pay an annual dividend.
 The approval process has been delayed in recent periods and we have not been given any assurances as to when it will be completed.
-Herbalife Venezuela may rely on a legal parallel exchange process to repatriate U.S. dollars and we would currently be able to do so at an unfavorable exchange rate.
+If the CADIVI does not approve further exchanges at the official exchange rate, Herbalife Venezuela may need to rely on a legal parallel exchange process to repatriate U.S. dollars and we would currently be able to do so at an unfavorable exchange rate which was approximately 68% less favorable than the official exchange rate as of June 30, 2009.
 This could result in our Company having fewer U.S. dollars than currently reported as cash and cash equivalents and may result in a charge to operating profit.
 From time to time, we have recognized charges to operating income in connection with the exchange of bolivars to U.S. dollars at rates which were unfavorable to the official exchange rate.
-Herbalife Venezuela's net sales represented less than 4% of consolidated worldwide net sales for the three months ended March 31, 2009.
+Herbalife Venezuela's net sales represented less than 4% of consolidated worldwide net sales for the six months ended June 30, 2009.

 Inflation in Venezuela has continued to increase over the past few years and it is possible that Venezuela will be designated as a highly inflationary economy during 2009.
 Gains and losses resulting from the translation of the financial statements of subsidiaries operating in highly inflationary economies are recorded in earnings.
-If Venezuela is designated as a highly inflationary economy and there is a devaluation of the official rate, earnings could be negatively impacted.
+If Venezuela is designated as a highly inflationary economy or there is a devaluation of the official rate, earnings will be negatively impacted.